 We acquire bad habits all through our life and most of us have become so unconscious about them that we never do anything to change them.
 Some of us try to quit the bad habits but after a point of time go back to them.
 It is hard to find the inner strength to get rid of a habit, for some it is self-help books or a motivational speaker that finally makes them put an effort towards changing their bad habit.
-I am a keynote speaker that has helped many attendees young and old to take a step towards changing their bad behavior and welcoming a more positive lifestyle.
-Here are some ways you can change your bad behavior.
+I am a keynote speaker that has helped many attendees young and old to take a step towards changing their bad behaviour and welcoming a more positive lifestyle.
+Here are some ways you can change your bad behaviour.

 - Give yourself time

 Changes do not come about overnight, so you have to stop pushing yourself.
 These habits have become a way of life and drastic changes can affect your mental health and a consequential relapse.
 We being creatures of habit need those to function in our daily lives.
 As motivational speakers say, take the time to slowly change the bad habits.
 Say, you are addicted to smoking, your day revolves around the times you will smoke.
 If you cut that off, your routine is disrupted.
 So you must over time consciously break the dependence on that habit and make new routines.
 Eventually your bad habit will be eliminated.